pozyxLabs/Pozyx-Python-library/README.md

 # Pozyx-Python-library
-The Python library to work with the pozyx indoor positioning system
+The unofficial release of the Python library (Beta version) to work with the pozyx indoor positioning system

 This library requires Python 3.
 A Python 2 version will be made available separately.